 We hope you gain helpful tips from our A-to-Z Guide to Good Leadership Practices.
 Wishing you well with your leadership quest.
 The world needs your leadership!

 Triple Crown Leadership Newsletter

 Join our community.
 Sign up now and get our monthly inspirations (new articles, announcements, opportunities, resources, and more).
 Welcome!

 Bob Vanourek and Gregg Vanourek, father and son, are leadership practitioners, teachers, trainers, and award-winning authors.
 They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
-Check out their Leadership Derailers Assessment, complete their Personal Values Exercise, or sign up for their newsletter.
+Sign up for their newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!